 Fresh Ground Or Pre-Grounded

-The producer usually converts the coffee beans to pre-grounded before packing and shipping out.
+The producer usually converts the beans to pre-grounded before packing and shipping out.
 Most pre-grounded coffees have the roasting date and level stated on the bags, but very few producers state the beans’ grounding date.

-The ground coffee is usually tightly sealed to prevent air from getting into the coffee bag and affecting the coffee’s taste and flavor.
-Upon purchasing and opening your ground coffee, your coffee ground will lose its taste and flavor if you do not store it properly.
+The ground coffee is usually tightly sealed to prevent air from getting into the bag and affecting the taste and flavor.
+Upon purchasing and opening your ground coffee, your ground will lose its taste and flavor if you do not store it properly.
 This is something you will not experience with whole beans.

 Making Your Own Coffee Ground

 You can decide to grind your beans the night before – just before getting into bed – and keeping them in an air-tight container to preserve their flavor and taste.
-The job of getting a fresh cup is made easy for you, especially with a coffee grinder.
+The job of getting a fresh cup is made easy for you, especially with a grinder.

 Depending on what you want, come grinders are electric and will do most of the job for you; others are manual and require you to get the job done yourself.